 Erosion and reworking of nourishment sand provides three important beneficial effects.
 First, beach nourishment sand directly protects the natural dune-bluffs from wave attack by serving as a sacrificial dune and beach buffer zone between the waves and the previously eroding natural coast.
 Second, beach nourishment reduces erosion on adjacent properties by supplying sand to the regional beach and sand bar system.
 Both the beach nourishment project site, and the adjacent shoreline benefit from the placement of nourishment sand.
 Third, beach nourishment creates beaches that can be used for recreation.

-With time, beach nourishment sand is completely mobilized as it moves down the shoreline providing protection to downdrift property owners as new beaches and sand bars.
-When all the beach nourishment sand is carried downdrift, the project site must be "renourished."
+With time, beach nourishment sand is completely mobilized as it moves down the shoreline providing protection to downdrift property owners as new beaches and offshore sand bars.
+When all the beach nourishment sand is carried downdrift, the project site must be "renourished" with more sand.

 Beach nourishment activities are encouraged through state statute.
 The "Sand Nourishment Fund" in IC 14-25-12 provides a mechanism to protect and increase sand in Indiana along Lake Michigan.
 Coastal communities can obtain funds through their local state legislators which can then be used for